Prof. Toshio Fukuda

 Nagoya University / Meijo University, Japan / Beijing Institute of Technology (BIT), China

-graduated from Waseda University, Tokyo, Japan in 1971.
-He received
+graduated from Waseda University, Tokyo, Japan in 1971 and received

 the Master of Engineering degree and the Doctor of Engineering